App version: 0.1.0

 Small Business Loans

 There are many different types of small business loans, including bank loans, business lines of credit, SBA loans, and online business loans.
-While banks will typically only lend to businesses that have been established for two years or more, online lenders tend to be more flexible.
-You may be able to get a short-term loan, business lines of credit, or equipment financing, from an alternative lender with only a short length of business history.
-You’ll likely receive smaller amounts and pay higher interest rates than more-established businesses, however.
+While banks will typically only lend to businesses that have been established for two years or more, online lenders may be more flexible.

 Startup Loans